JericWang/jericwang.github.io/_pages/about.md

 Books: Intelligent Service Cloud Networks, Key Technologies for 6G Network On-demand Services, and Deep Reinforcement Learning in Network Intelligence.

-Open Source: Lead contributor to OPNFV Compass (OpenStack community) and contributor to the TVM machine learning compiler.
+Open Source: Lead contributor to OPNFV Compass (OpenStack community) and contributor to the <a href=" https://tvm.apache.org/">Apache TVM</a> machine learning compiler.

 Competitions: Led teams to multiple championships in international competitions including AITrans、ACM MM、ACM MMSys、SemEval、ICCV Hands、Apollo and so on.